 There are many gaps that I've been unable to find, so please do contact me if you can assist.

 |27/09/1967||St Peter's, Oxford||Sidney Sussex, Cambridge|

 |04/10/1967||Sidney Sussex, Cambridge|

 |27/12/1967||St Hilda's, Oxford||Sussex|

 The champions of Keele University were Paul Brownsey (History & Philosophy), Pamela Maddison (Law & Psychology), Aubrey Lawrence (Latin & History), and Andrew MacMullen (Law & Politics).
-Their prize was a specially-commissioned decorative 'polyester resin' window designed for the winning college by York artist Reg Williams, and unveiled in Keele by Princess Margaret.
+Their prize was a specially-commissioned decorative 'polyester resin' window designed for the winning college by York artist Reg Williams, and unveiled in Keele by their chancellor, Princess Margaret.